rylabs-billy/action-runner-userdata/README.md

 (default `_work`)

 ### `ephemeral`
-Configure the runner to take only one job, and then unconfigure after the job finishes.
+Configure the runner to take only one job, and then un-configure after the job finishes.
 This is recommend for public runners on public repositories to avoid security risks.

 (default `true`)